Jim Squire is a full professor at VMI

 He graduated from West Point in 1989 and was awarded a Bronze Star while serving in the Gulf War as a military

 intelligence officer.
-He returned to graduate school at M.I.T. where he taught, consulted in patent litigation and
+He completed his doctorate at MIT where he taught, consulted in patent litigation and

 2004 was selected by the state of Virginia for the Virginia Outstanding Faculty Award.
 In 2008 he joined the VMI Class